samsargent/email-templates/README.md

-email-templates
+Email-Templates
 ===============

-standard html email templates to use for website forms &amp; autoresponders
+Eventually this will be a collection of standard html email templates to use for website forms &amp; autoresponders.

+For now there is one example - http://samsargent.github.com/email-templates/